Cultural retention: Methods

 Retaining and protecting culture is a conscious and intentional process.
 Cultural heritage can be categorized under two categories - tangible and intangible.
-Tangible cultural heritage is something that we could touch, like traditional clothing, tools, artwork, buildings, to name a few.
+Tangible cultural heritage is something that we can touch, like traditional clothing, tools, artwork, buildings, to name a few.
 While examples of intangible resources are folklore, social norms, music, language, dance, to name a few.
 The following are some of the ways that could be practiced for retaining traditional cultural norms.